salmin609/salmin609.github.io/_pages/BattleSimulation.md

   - excerpt: "Since we pass all of our billboard objects data at once and I manage those datas per **Herd**, we need to indexing these values to identify which object is in which herd.\n\n"

+Indexing2:
+  - excerpt: "**HerdCount** : Total counts of herds\n\n
+  **Index** : current index of billboard object, which can be obtained with current invocation ID and work group size of compute shader.\n\n
+  **gl_GlobalInvocationID.x + gl_GlobalInvocationID.y * gl_NumWorkGroups.x * gl_WorkGroupSize.x;**\n\n
+  **HerdOffset** : offset indexes of herds in 1D array which passed by uniform values.
+Accumulation was done by count of each herd.\n\n
+  If current invocation index is greater than herd offset, means object is in that herd."

+EnemyCollision1:
+  - excerpt: "Now we know which object is in which herd, we can get whether collided or not with other object."

 term: